HewlettPackard/swarm-learning/docs/User/Frequently_asked_questions.md

 If SWOP framework is used, packages must be specified in the build-task definition file.

+## <a name="GUID-0B47942A-ACC0-4A7C-A9D6-F838BDAB7201"/> What is the guidance on minPeers in the application vs "WITH PEERS in the assign run task"?

+`minPeers` specifies the minimum number of ML peers \(quorum\) that must be available \(and able to communicate to each other\) to continue the Swarm training.
+Otherwise, the Swarm training gets blocked indefinitely.

+`WITH peersNeeded` in the `assign task` is used to start the number of SL, ML pairs using the SWOP framework.
+Also, this count is used to decide the overall status of the task.

+`WITH peersNeeded` in the `assign task` must be equal to or greater than the `minPeers`.
+It can be closer to the total number of ML peers in the Swarm training.

 ## <a name="SECTION_PXX_LHS_HSB"/> What happens if a node runs slowly or drops out of the network?

-Swarm Learning has a configurable parameter called `min_peers`, which is the minimum number of nodes essential at each sync step for the model training to continue.
+Swarm Learning has a configurable parameter called `minPeers`, which is the minimum number of nodes essential at each sync step for the model training to continue.
 The framework ensures that a node can contribute in a sync step only if it is up to date with the model derived from the previous sync step.

 The scenario of a node running at a slower rate than the others or completely dropping out of the network can lead to two situations: